gonzedge/rambling-trie/README.md

 If you want to use a custom file format, you will need to provide a custom file reader that defines the `each_word` method that yields each word contained in the file.
 Look at the `Rambling::Trie::Readers::PlainText` class for an example, and at the [Configuration section][configuration] to see how to add a custom file reader.

-To add new words to the trie, use `add` or `<<`:
+To add new words to the trie, use `add` or its alias `<<`:

 ``` ruby
 trie.add 'word'
 trie << 'word'
 ```

-And to find out if a word already exists in the trie, use `word?` or `include?`:
+And to find out if a word already exists in the trie, use `word?` or its alias `include?`:

 ``` ruby
 trie.word? 'word'
 trie.include? 'word'
 ```

-If you wish to find if part of a word exists in the trie instance, you should call `partial_word?` or `match?`:
+If you wish to find if part of a word exists in the trie instance, you should call `partial_word?` or its alias `match?`:

 ``` ruby
 trie.partial_word? 'partial_word'
 trie.match? 'partial_word'
 ```

-To get all the words that start with a particular string, you can use `scan` or `words`:
+To get all the words that start with a particular string, you can use `scan` or its alias `words`:

 ``` ruby
 trie.scan 'hi' # => ['hi', 'high', 'highlight', ...]